shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 ![](/static/images/rabbitmq-concepts/channels_connections.png)

-Inside connections you can open multiple channels.
-Connection is an TCP/IP connection between the client and the broker.
-Channel is an virtual connection inside the phisical TCP/IP connection.
-Why do we need multiple channels inside connections instead just use multiple connections?
-Because establishing TCP/IP connection can take a while and it can make communication slow.
-But using channels inside already established connection will be much faster.
-Read more in [official documentation](https://www.rabbitmq.com/connections.html).
+Inside connections, you can open multiple channels.
+A connection represents a TCP/IP connection between the client and the broker, while a channel is a virtual connection within the physical TCP/IP connection.

+The reason for using multiple channels inside a single connection instead of opening multiple connections is efficiency.
+Establishing a TCP/IP connection can take some time, and having multiple connections for each task or operation can slow down communication considerably.

+By using channels within an already established connection, you can achieve faster communication because you avoid the overhead of repeatedly establishing new TCP/IP connections.
+This approach is more efficient and helps optimize resource usage.
+For more detailed information, you can refer to the [official documentation](https://www.rabbitmq.com/connections.html).

 ## Queuing model

 ![](/static/images/rabbitmq-concepts/queuing-model.png)

-Producer produce the message, message handlend by RabbitMQ broker and than consumed by consumer.
-Once message is consumed it is no longer available in RabbitMQ ( basicaly it do not store consumed messages since it just a broker )
+The producer produces a message, which is then handled by the RabbitMQ broker and subsequently consumed by a consumer.
+Once the message is successfully consumed, it is no longer available in RabbitMQ.
+In essence, RabbitMQ does not store consumed messages, as it primarily functions as a message broker responsible for routing and delivering messages to consumers.

 ## RabbitMQ Web Admin